 Moe Z. Win is a professor at the Massachusetts Institute of Technology (MIT) and the founding director of the Wireless Information and Network Sciences Laboratory.
 Prior to joining MIT, he was with AT&T Research Laboratories and NASA Jet Propulsion Laboratory.

 His research encompasses fundamental theories, algorithm design, and network experimentation for a broad range of real-world problems.
 His current research topics include network localization and navigation, network interference exploitation, and quantum information science.
 He has served the IEEE Communications Society as an elected Member-at-Large on the Board of Governors, as elected Chair of the Radio Communications Committee, and as an IEEE Distinguished Lecturer.
 Over the last two decades, he held various editorial posts for IEEE journals and organized numerous international conferences.
-Currently, he is serving on the SIAM Diversity Advisory Committee.
+Recently, he served on the SIAM Diversity Advisory Committee.